Dallas Salon Owner Jailed for Trying to Feed Her Kids, Provide Jobs

 By AFP Staff

 Liberals say they are all for the empowerment of women, so long as it conforms to their narrow agenda.
-When a Dallas salon owner defied government mandates and opened her shop so she could provide jobs and make money to feed her kids, she was arrested, found guilty in a court of law, and sentenced to jailtime or a heavy fine.
+When a Dallas salon owner defied government mandates and opened her shop so she could provide jobs and make money to feed her kids, she was arrested, found guilty in a court of law, and sentenced to jailtime and a heavy fine.

-Video of Dallas salon owner Shelly Luther’s response to a judge’s ruling has gone viral around the U.S. as a symbol of regular, everyday Americans, who are standing up to tyranny and pushes back against the claim put out mostly by left-wing media elites and other liberals that anyone protesting extreme government lockdown mandates is either a racist moron or a Russian bot.
+Video of Dallas salon owner Shelly Luther’s response to a judge’s ruling has gone viral around the U.S. as a symbol of regular, everyday Americans, who are standing up to tyranny, and pushes back against the claim put out mostly by left-wing media elites and other liberals that anyone protesting extreme government lockdown mandates is either a racist moron or a Russian bot.

 Luther, the owner of Salon a la Mode in downtown Dallas, was responding to the judge, who offered her the chance to apologize for her “selfish behavior” to avoid a seven-day jail sentence and a fine of $7,000.